01 of 11

 When to Whale Watch in California: Whale Watching Calendar

 You go whale watching almost anywhere along the California coast.
-Use this guide to find out about tour companies, seasons and where to watch from land in the most-visited locations.
+Use an online guide to find out about tour companies, seasons, and where to watch from land in the most-visited locations.

 The graphic above shows the times of year that whales are usually seen along the California coast.
 However, they may not be found everywhere along the coast at those times.

 Even more important is that the whales are free to go wherever they like, paying no attention to the calendars we humans create.
 Varying ocean currents, an "El Nino" or "La Nina" year with atypical water temperatures and location and availability of food can bring them into areas at times other than the typical ones shown above.